mleonardallen/CarND-Behavioral-Cloning/README.md

 Autonomous mode requires requires a server to receive steering commands.
 Without the server not running, the car will just sit there in the simulated environment.

 `python drive.py model.json`

+## Network

+### Approach

+The README thoroughly discusses the approach taken for deriving and designing a model architecture fit for solving the given problem.

+### Architecture

+The README provides sufficient details of the characteristics and qualities of the architecture, such as the type of model used, the number of layers, the size of each layer.
+Visualizations emphasizing particular qualities of the architecture are encouraged.

+## Training

+The README describes how the model was trained and what the characteristics of the dataset are.
+Information such as how the dataset was generated and examples of images from the dataset should be included.